dapr/quickstarts/tutorials/workflow/csharp/child-workflows/README.md

 Open the `ParentWorkflow.cs` file in the `tutorials/workflow/csharp/child-workflows/ChildWorkflows` folder.
 This file contains the definition for the workflow.

-The workflow iterates over the input array and schedules the `ChildWorkflow` for each of the input elements.
-The `ChildWorkflow` contains a sequence of two activities.
+The parent workflow iterates over the input array and schedules an instance of the `ChildWorkflow` for each of the input elements.
+The `ChildWorkflow` is a basic task-chaining workflow that contains a sequence of two activities.
+When all of the instances of the `ChildWorkflow` complete, then the parent workflow finishes.

 ### Parent workflow